African American Heritage Preservation Program Grants for Capital Projects

-Applications are now being accepted for the FY2017 funding round of the African American Heritage Preservation Program (AAHPP).
-The deadline is 11:59 pm on Friday, July 15, 2016.
+The FY2018 funding round of the African American Heritage Preservation Program (AAHPP) will open in February 2017.
+The application deadline will be 11:59 pm on Saturday, July 15, 2017.
 The application must be submitted through our online grant application portal.

 For program Guidelines and a Quick Start Guide, which includes instructions for the online grant application, please check the left-hand sidebar on this page.

 We strongly suggest that you attend a workshop, review the guidelines, and contact MHT and MCAAHC for guidance prior to submitting an application.